If you have a low income, there are several credit cards that require a low minimum income to qualify. Read on for more details on what to look for.

 Credit cards for unemployed people

-If you do not have a job, it will be much more difficult to get a credit card.
+It will be much more difficult to get a credit card if you have no job.
 However, it is not impossible since people who have an income from an alternative source — pension, investments, rental income, etc. — can still get a credit card so long as they have adequate proof.

 Are there credit cards with no income requirement?